aajanki/fi-sentence-embeddings-eval/README.md

 ## Hyperparameter optimization

 ```
-pipenv run python -m fiSentenceEmbeddingEval.tune
+pipenv run scripts/tune_hyperparameters.sh
 ```

-The optimal hyperparameters are written to results/hyperparameters.jsonl.
-You need to manually inject the parameter values into the source code in fiSentenceEmbeddingEval/models/*.py.
+The optimal hyperparameters are written to results/hyperparameters.json.
+The evaluation app `scripts/run.sh` will use the optimal hyperparameters from there.

 ## Preliminary results